RakhithJK/dbeaver-dbeaver-wiki/Project-security.md

 - Proxy user credentials

 By default, user names and passwords are stored in file `credentials-config.json`.
 This file is encrypted using the AES key.
-However it is really secure as this key is not secure (can be found in DBeaver sources) and thus this file can be un-encrypted by 3rd party people using some 3rd party software.
+However the key is insecure because it is found in the DB open-sources and thus this file can be un-encrypted by 3rd party people using some 3rd party software.

 In the DBeaver Enterprise, the security support is much safer because of its strong encryption.